Back to Blog

 Multiple Materials in Same Silencer

-Engineering Durable BANISH Suppressors
+Engineering Durable Suppressors

 It all starts with a concept that serves as an answer to a question - What do we want the silencer to do?
 It can be a simple answer, such as we want a silencer to lower the decibel rating below the threshold for hearing damage, and have it work for any firearm in the .30-caliber range and below.
 From there, we design the can to meet those basic criteria, and meet other standards we set for weight, materials, durability and maintenance.
 We then create samples which are put through rigorous testing before our customers ever see the product.

 There are also factors that come from silencer models that are made for a specific use.
 For example, the BANISH Backcountry silencer was designed for hunters looking for a silencer that is lighter and compact for reduce weight while hiking into deep country hunting situations.
 It had to be extremely durable because of the terrain, too.
-The Banish Backcountry utilizes six baffles that drop the decibel level down to 135 dB, yet it only weighs 7.8oz and is rated to handle up to a .300 Remington Ultra Magnum cartridge.
+The Backcountry utilizes six baffles that drop the decibel level down to 135 dB, yet it only weighs 7.8oz and is rated to handle up to a .300 Remington Ultra Magnum cartridge.

 Why are BANISH Welds Less Likely to Fail?